-What is THE #1 Most Important Tip for Selling on Etsy?
-It’s not SEO, not having the best keywords, not writing a good description, not holding your mouth right.
+What is THE #1 Most Important Tip for Selling on Etsy or anywhere online?
+It’s not SEO, NOT having the best keywords, NOT writing a good description, NOT holding your mouth right.

 Depending on SEO for Etsy sales is like putting all your eggs in one basket.